OleHolmNielsen/ITwiki/Email.rst

 E-mail at DTU
 =========================

-**Note:** Since May 2023 DTU users' mailboxes have been migrated to the Azure cloud service.
+**Note:** Since May 2023 DTU users' mailboxes have been migrated to the Azure cloud service Office365_.
 Users must configure their Office365_ DTU account, and using Azure_MFA_ is required for access.
 See the DTU Inside page `Outlook mailboxes will be moved to the Cloud (Exchange Online) <https://www.inside.dtu.dk/en/medarbejder/it-og-telefoni/it-service-generelt/mailmigrering-foraar-2023>`_ including links to guides.

-In general AIT only supports Microsoft's Outlook E-mail clients, see AIT's Guides_for_Outlook_.
+In general Office365_ only supports Microsoft's Outlook E-mail clients, see AIT's Guides_for_Outlook_.

 .. _Office365: https://en.wikipedia.org/wiki/Microsoft_365
 .. _Azure_MFA: https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks